lab19digital/wp19/README.md

     gulp wp-init

-After installation, you will need to cleanup the scaffolding files (and remove the old repos)
+After installation, you will need to cleanup the scaffolding files (and remove the old repo)

     gulp cleanup